 Of course the spiritual state of the nation has much to do with other factors too, so simply to pray for the church and salvation alone is not enough; we need to pray for the right conditions that may bring the blessing of God on our nation rather than His judgement.

 Sanctity of Life

 The moral decline seen in the last 50 years in our nation is astonishing.
 As we have cast His law behind our backs we have reaped the consequences.
-Broken Britain may be a political statement, but certainly resonates with where we are in national life.
-The days of Noah and the days of Lot once seeming so unlikely for our land, now stare us in the face.
-The need to turn back to God and to keep His laws and moral standards are the only solution to broken Britain.
+Broken Britain may be a political statement, but it certainly resonates with where we are in national life.
+The days of Noah and the days of Lot once seemed so unlikely for our land, but now stare us in the face.
+The need to turn back to God and to keep His laws and moral standards are the only solution to fix our broken nation.